sriyogesh94/dcos-docs/1.9/administration/installing/update-a-node.md

 ### Prerequisites:

-*   SSH installed and configured.
+*   [SSH installed and configured](/docs/1.9/administration/access-node/sshcluster/).
 This is required when removing nodes by manually killing agents.
 *   Access to the [Admin Router permissions](/docs/1.9/overview/architecture/components/#admin-router).

 # Updating nodes by using maintenance windows
 With maintenance windows you can drain multiple nodes at the same time from outside the cluster.
 SSH access is not required.

-You can define a maintenance schedule to evacuate your tasks prior to changing agent attributes or resources. ⁠⁠⁠All tasks that are running on the agent at that time are killed when you change agent attributes or resources.
-Mesos treats re-registered agents as new agents.
+You can define a maintenance schedule to evacuate your tasks prior to changing agent attributes or resources.

 1. Define a maintenance schedule.
 For example, here is a basic maintenance schedule JSON file with the example machines  (`machine_ids`) and maintenance window (`unavailability`) specified: